gregflood918/project2_textAnalytics/README.txt

 sklearn Kmeans implementation.
 8 clusters are the default option for the number of clusters.
 This number was selected through trial and error, and ultimately produced the most sensible groups.
-The random state of the algorithm is initialized to 101, so the result will be the same every simulation.
+The random state of the algorithm is initialized to 101, so the result should be the same every simulation.
+However, upon testing, it was noted that the labels of clusters changed between days, so perhaps there is another element of randomness in the code.
 Furthermore, the function kMeansCluster() accepts an optional argument specifying the number of clusters, but this is not accessible via the executePhaseOne() function that runs the simulation in order.